infomark-org/infomark-docs/docs/content/guides/tutor.md

 - Structure-Tests
 - Value-Tests

-We have compose a `Helper.java` file to ease the work with reflections when checking the solutions of the exercise tasks.
+We have composed a [`Helper.java`](https://github.com/cgtuebingen/infomark/blob/master/unittests/java/unittest_private_0.1/src/__unittest/Helper.java) file to ease the work with reflections when checking the solutions of the exercise tasks.

 The overall structure should be